-FAFS' Department of Landscape Design and Ecosystem Management (LDEM) and Food Security Program (FSP) organized the launch of the edited volume Crisis and Conflict in Agriculture on Thursday, November 1 in Michel and Sherine Bayoud Lecture Hall.
-The book was published in September 2018 by CABI.
+Professor Rami Zurayk, Department of Landscape Design and Ecosystem Management (FAFS-LDEM) together with Program Coordinator and Instructor Rachel Bahn, Food Security Program (FAFS-FSP), organized the launch of the edited volume Crisis and Conflict in Agriculture (published September, 2018, by CABI).
+The even took place on Thursday, November 1 in Michel and Sherine Bayoud Lecture Hall.

 The event was opened by FSP Executive Committee Chair and Assistant Professor Martin Keulertz, who welcomed attendees and offered brief observations on the volume and its contributors.
 Two of the volume’s editors, Zurayk and Bahn, detailed highlights and contributions of the volume to the field and the literature.
 Dr. Tariq Tell, Assistant Professor of Political Studies and Public Administration (AUB) emphasized the theoretical aspects of the book and its connection to ongoing political dynamics in the MENA region and a Q&A session followed.
 The event concluded with a reception in the Nour Dajani FAFS Faculty Lounge.
 AUB faculty members, staff, and students can access the volume as an e-book through the AUB Libraries; hard-copies can be purchased through the CABI bookshop.